 Installation & Initial Configuration

 Once you download the VPN’s installation file, double-click to open it.
-You’ll see a familiar installation wizard, so simply follow the prompts you’ll see on your screen.
+You’ll see a familiar installation wizard, so follow the prompts you’ll see on your screen.

 Finally, you should know that the entire installation process should not take more than a few minutes of your time, no matter what kind of device/platform you use.